smautner/dart.nvim/README.md

     cycle_wraps_around = true,

-    -- Function to determine the order mark/buflist items will be shown on the tabline -- Accepts the entire Dart config table as an argument -- Should return a table with keys being the mark and values being integers, -- e.g. { "a": 1, "b", 2 } would sort the "a" mark to the left of "b" on your tabline order = function(config)
+    -- Function to determine the order mark/buflist items will be shown on the tabline -- Should return a table with keys being the mark and values being integers, -- e.g. { "a": 1, "b", 2 } would sort the "a" mark to the left of "b" on your tabline order = function(config)